QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 We want to know how this policy experiment affects individuals.

-In the long run, the future cohorts will have higher consumptions for both their two life periods, as they will have higher labor income during their working life stage.
+In the long run,  future cohorts will enjoy higher consumption throughout their lives because  for  they will earn  higher labor income when they work.

-However, in the short run, the old suffers because the increase in their labor income does not compensate for their loss in capital income.
+However, in the short run, old people  suffer because increases in their labor income are not big enough to offset  their losses of capital income.

-The distinct long run and short run effects are the essential incentive for us to study transitional paths instead of steady states comparion.
+Such distinct long run and short run effects motivate us  to study transition paths.

 ```{note}
 Although the consumptions in the new steady state are strictly higher, it is at a cost of fewer public services and goods.